-- Your doctor or TB nurse will take blood samples before your child starts isoniazid and rifampicin, and regularly while they are taking it.
-This is to make sure that their liver is working properly, and that the medicines have not affected it. - Keep all your clinic appointments, as your doctor or TB nurse needs to check how your child is doing. - It is important that your child has their TB medicines every day.
+• Your doctor or TB nurse will take blood samples before your child starts isoniazid and regularly while they are taking it.
+This is to make sure that their liver is working properly, and that isoniazid has not affected it.

+Keep all your clinic appointments, as your doctor or TB nurse needs to check how your child is doing.

+It is important that your child has their TB medicines every day.

-The oral contraceptive pill does not work properly during treatment with rifampicin and isoniazid, so your daughter should use other forms of contraception if she is sexually active, and for 4-8 weeks after finishing the course.
+• There is a small risk that the oral contraceptive pill will not work properly during treatment with isoniazid, so your daughter should use other forms of contraception if she is sexually active, and for 4-8 weeks after finishing the course.